The Trustees come from a variety of scientific, forestry, nursery, legal and farming backgrounds. All are top people in their fields.

 TTT Treasurer

 Emeritus Professor of Biological Sciences at University of Waikato.
 He has interests in plant nutrition and productivity and has published papers on nitrogen fixation, nitrogen cycling and tree physiology.
-He is currently Chair of Pukemokemoke Forest Trust and is the inaugural KuDos Lifetime Achievement Awardee in recognition of outstanding achievements in environmental research.
+He is the inaugural KuDos Lifetime Achievement Awardee in recognition of outstanding achievements in environmental research.

 Jacqui Aimers